pnnl/ML4AlgComb/symmetric_group_character/README.md

-# Calculating the characters of irreducible representations of the symmetric group (classic result)
+# Combinatorial Algorithms to Calculate the Characters of Irreducible Representations of the Symmetric Group (Foundational Result)

 One way to understand the algebraic structure of permutations (symmetric groups, $S\_n$) is through their representation theory \[1\], which converts algebraic questions into linear algebra questions that are often easier to solve.
-A *representation* of group $G$ on vector space $V$, is a map $\phi:G \rightarrow GL(V)$ converts elements of $g$ to invertible matrices on vector space $V$ and which respects the compositional structure of the group.
+A *representation* of group $G$ on vector space $V$, is a map $\phi:G \rightarrow GL(V)$ that converts elements of $g$ to invertible matrices on vector space $V$ which respect the compositional structure of the group.
 A basic result in representation theory says that all representations of a finite group can be decomposed into atomic building blocks called *irreducible representations*.
 Amazingly, irreducible representations are themselves uniquely determined by the value of the trace, $\text{Tr}(\phi(g))$, where $g$ ranges over subsets of $G$ called conjugacy classes.
-These value are called *characters*.
+These values are called *characters*.

 The representation theory of symmetric groups has rich combinatorial interpretations.
 Both irreducible representations of $S\_n$ and the conjugacy classes of $S\_n$ are indexed by partitions of $n$ and thus the characters of irreducible representations of $S\_n$ are indexed by pairs of partitions of $n$.
-For $\lambda,\mu \vdash n$ we write $\chi^\lambda\_\mu$.
-This combinatorial connection is not superficial, some of the most famous algorithms for computation of irreducible characters (e.g., the [Murnaghan-Nakayama rule](https://en.wikipedia.org/wiki/Murnaghan–Nakayama_rule)) are completely combinatorial in nature.
+For $\lambda,\mu \vdash n$ we write $\chi^\lambda\_\mu$ for the associated character.
+This combinatorial connection is not superficial, some of the most famous algorithms for computation of irreducible characters (e.g., the [Murnaghan-Nakayama rule](https://en.wikipedia.org/wiki/Murnaghan–Nakayama_rule)) are completely combinatorial in nature).

 ## Dataset
 Since the conjugacy classes of the symmetric group $S_n$ are indexed by integer partitions of $n$, characters are constant on conjugacy classes, and the irreducible representations of $S_n$ are also indexed by integer partitions of $n$, the task is to use a pair of integer partitions of $n$ to predict the character of the corresponding irreducible representation of the symmetric group.

 Within each file, two integer partitions are provided followed by an integer corresponding to the character.
-For instance the line
+For instance, the line

 `[3,1,1],[2,2,1],-2`